Wladefant/edit-mind/README.md

 ## 🙏 Acknowledgements

 This project was bootstrapped from the excellent [guasam/electron-react-app](https://github.com/guasam/electron-react-app) template.
 It provided a solid foundation with a modern Electron, React, and Vite setup, which allowed us to focus on building the core features of Edit Mind.

+## ⚠️ Known Challenges & Areas for Contribution

+While the core architecture is robust, the project is still in early development.
+Contributions are welcome in solving these key challenges to make the app production-ready.

+1.  **Application Packaging & Distribution:**
+    The current setup is developer-focused.
+A major goal is to create a seamless, one-click installer for non-technical users.
+This involves bundling the Python environment, ML models, and all dependencies into the final Electron application for macOS, Windows, and Linux.
+Contributions in this area (e.g., using PyInstaller, managing model downloads) are highly welcome.

+2.  **Performance on Consumer Hardware:**
+    The analysis pipeline is resource-intensive.
+While the code includes memory monitoring and optimizations, further work is needed to ensure smooth operation on a variety of consumer-grade machines.
+Key areas for improvement include:
+    *   Implementing a robust background queuing system for video processing.
+    *   Adding user-configurable "analysis levels" (e.g., "transcription only" vs. "full analysis").
+    *   Further optimization of the frame processing and ML inference steps.

+3.  **Data Schema Evolution:**
+    As new plugins and features are added, the metadata schema for scenes will evolve.
+A long-term challenge is to implement a strategy for handling data migrations, allowing users to "upgrade" their existing indexed data to a new schema without having to re-index their entire library from scratch.

+---

 ## 📄 License